Real Life and Times in the Dominican Republic

 Expreso Macoris Busses to La Romana and Higuey.
 Contact: 809-687-2190

-Express Bus- These busses will take you over the entire island.
+Express Bus - These busses will take you over the entire island.
 They are not in the best shape and riding one can be confusing.
 The bus stop area is on Revelos Street in front of Enriquillo Park, area because there is no office or station.
 It is very crowded and fumey (is that a word?).
 Watch your belongings.
 There are many thieves in that area.
 It will seem like there is no order at all.
 Just give yourself enough time to understand what is happening and to get on the correct bus.
 It is a true experience that one should have.
 Some busses are very old and rickety and others are quite nice and could even have air conditioning.
 These busses are very inexpensive and collect the fare after departure.
 Make sure you have the correct change as some collectors will not make change.

 Example trip:La Romana from Santo Domingo is about $3USD (2006), busses leave every hour from 5 AM to 9 PM, takes a little under 2 hours, stopping at Camino Ave.
 Return is the same.

-Bus From Santo Domingo to Boca Chica (August,2006)
+Bus From Santo Domingo to Boca Chica (7/2012)

-The terminal is located on Jose Marti which is two blocks from Parque Enriquillo (between Plaza Marti Department Store and Plaza de los Buhoneros) Express buses run every 30 minutes with the fare being $40 Pesos (DOP).
-To get to the terminal from Colonial Zone taking a moto concho (public car): Go to the beginning of the Conde in front of Petrus (this is not far from the Pacos Restaurant and the Parque Independencia - on the corner Palo Hincado and Calle las Mercedes).
-The cost is about $10 pesos (DOP).
+The terminal is located on Jose Marti which is two blocks from Parque Enriquillo (between Plaza Marti Department Store and Plaza de los Buhoneros) Express buses run every 30 minutes with the fare being $70 Pesos (7/2012).
+To get to the terminal from Colonial Zone taking a moto concho (public car): Go to the beginning of the Conde in front of Petrus (this is not far from the Pacos Restaurant and the Parque Independencia - on the corner of Palo Hincado and Calle las Mercedes).
+The cost is about $25 pesos (DOP).
 The car will travel on Ave.
 Mella, past the fire station, then turn onto Ave.
 Jose Marti, and pass directly in front of Parque Enriquillo then on to the front of the terminal (refer to express bus above).
 You can also ask any taxi driver to take you.
 They know where it is.Here is where you catch the first bus.
 You will be taken to another terminal, The Andres bus, here you have to change busses and pay for another bus.
 The bus will then take you to Boca Chica making the final stop at the park in the center of the town of Boca Chica.
 Monday thru Saturday you may be able to leave from and be dropped off at Parque Independencia, near the gas station, before 6PM, on the way to the terminal.
 On Sundays the bus only goes to the terminal at Parque Enriquillo.
-Note- make sure you catch the last bus out of Boca Chica, ask the driver to be sure of the time, or you will be spending the night or taking a taxi (between $700 to $1000 pesos) to return back to the city.
+Note- make sure you catch the last bus out of Boca Chica, ask the driver to be sure of the time, or you will be spending the night or taking a taxi (usually at least $1000 pesos (8/2011) to return back to the city.
 It really is very simple.

 The safest night time travel is by a taxi direct to your destination.
 One thing that you should try to remember for safety's sake, ask the driver for his taxi number and remember it or write it down.
 This way if he does not have a number you may not want to take the ride and if there is any problem you will be able to give the driver information to the proper authorities.
 Also, if you know the person he will be more likely to go out of his way to make sure you are safe.